CtadharaMidori/guides/klee.md

 ### Chained Reactions

 Attacks and Skills have a certain chance to summon sparks that bombard opponents, dealing DMG equal to 120% of Sparks 'n' Splash's DMG.
+* This is affected by elemental burst DMG % like the noblesse set.
 {% endtab %}

 {% tab title="C2" %}